Plan sandboxed solutions (SharePoint Server 2010)

 In this article:

-Using sandboxed solutions is appropriate in scenarios where you want to load balance solutions across multiple servers, or where you want to provide the ability to run code that has not been fully tested or that your organization does not support.
+Using sandboxed solutions is appropriate in scenarios where you want to load balance solutions across multiple servers.
 Sandboxed solutions can play a valuable part of a scaled deployment path for developers in your organization, from their test environment to a sandboxed solution in the production environment.
 Sandboxed solutions can later be changed to full trust status by a farm administrator when the solution is shown to be safe for full deployment.

 It is especially appropriate to use sandboxed solutions in the following scenarios: